build-guides

 CPU CoolerThermalright Peerless Assassin 120 SE~$40

-Case and cooler picks are listed in Build Tips below — they’re not in the product data above because the specific models matter less than the principles.
+Case and cooler picks are discussed in Build Tips — they’re not in the product data because the specific models matter less than the principles.

 Why These Parts

-850W PSU with ATX 3.1 is required, not optional, for the RTX 5070.
-The GPU’s 12V-2x6 connector carries up to 600W peak transient power.
-Older ATX 2.x power supplies trip their over-current protection under those spikes, causing instant reboots mid-stream — an embarrassing failure mode.
-The Corsair RM850e’s native 12V-2x6 cable handles this without adapters.
+850W PSU with ATX 3.1 is required, not optional.
+The RTX 5070’s 12V-2x6 connector handles 600W transient peaks.
+Older ATX 2.x units trip their over-current protection under those spikes and reboot mid-stream.
+The RM850e’s native 12V-2x6 cable handles this without adapters.

 Component Deep Dives